-In the v1.0 release of Weaviate (docs — Github) we introduced the concept of modules.
-Weaviate modules are used to extend the vector search engine with vectorizers or functionality that can be used to query your dataset.
+In the v1.0 release of Weaviate (docs — GitHub) we introduced the concept of modules.
+Weaviate modules are used to extend the vector database with vectorizers or functionality that can be used to query your dataset.
 With the release of Weaviate v1.2, we have introduced the use of transformers (DistilBERT, BERT, RoBERTa, Sentence-BERT, etc) to vectorize and semantically search through your data.

 Weaviate v1.2 introduction video